Jarrod Skalde

 Jarrod Skalde (born February 26, 1971) is a Canadian ice hockey coach and former player.
 He was born in Niagara Falls, Ontario.
-Skalde was most recently the head coach of the UK Elite Ice Hockey League (EIHL) side Cardiff Devils, after being appointed in September 2020.
+He was most recently the head coach of Slovak ice hockey team Vlci Zilina in Tipos Slovenská hokejová liga.
+His goal for the 2022-2023 season was to promote with Žilina to Tipos extraliga.

 Playing career

 Junior hockey

 Skalde was drafted by the Oshawa Generals of the Ontario Hockey League (OHL) in the first round, 15th overall in the 1987 OHL Priority Selection.
 In his rookie season with the Generals in 1987–88, Skalde scored 12 goals and 28 points in 60 games.
 In the post-season, Skalde scored two goals and three points in seven games.

 In 1988–89, Skalde improved offensively, scoring 38 goals and 76 points in 65 games to finish fourth on team scoring.
 Skalde added a goal and six points in six playoff games, as the Generals were upset in the first round of the playoffs.

 Skalde further improved during the 1989–90 season, scoring 40 goals, tied for the second-highest total on the team, and 92 points, which was the third-highest, in 62 games played, helping the Generals to the best record in the Leyden Division.
 In the post-season, Skalde had 10 goals and 17 points in 17 games, as Oshawa defeated the Kitchener Rangers to win the J. Ross Robertson Cup and earn a berth in the 1990 Memorial Cup.
 At the Memorial Cup tournament, Skalde scored two goals and five points in four games, as the Generals defeated the Kitchener Rangers in the final to win the championship.

 Skalde returned to Oshawa for a fourth season in 1990–91, and in 15 games with the club, scored eight goals and 22 points.
 Skalde was then traded to the Belleville Bulls in a deal that sent Rob Pearson to the Generals.
 Skalde finished the 1990–91 season with Bulls, where in 40 games, he scored 30 goals and 82 points to finish second in team scoring.
 Overall, between the Generals and the Bulls, Skalde scored 38 goals and 104 points in 55 games, placing tenth in the OHL scoring race.
 In the post-season, Skalde scored nine goals and 15 points in six games.
 Following the season, Skalde was named to the OHL First All-Star team.